iscc/iscc-specs/docs/specification.md

 Embedding ISCC codes into content is only RECOMMENDED if it does not create a side effect.
 We call it a side effect if embedding an ISCC code changes the content to such an extent, that it yields a different ISCC code.

 Side effects will depend on the combination of ISCC components that are to be embedded.
-A Meta-ID can always be embedded without side effects because it does not depend on the content itself.
-Content-Code and Data-ID may not change if embedded in larger media objects.
-Instance-IDs cannot easily be embedded as they will inevitably have a side effect on the post-embedding Instance-ID without special processing.
+A Meta-Code can always be embedded without side effects because it does not depend on the content itself.
+Content-Code and Data-Code may not change if embedded in larger media objects.
+Instance-Codes cannot easily be embedded as they will inevitably have a side effect on the post-embedding Instance-Code without special processing.

 Applications MAY embed ISCC codes that have side effects if they specify a procedure by which the embedded ISCC codes can be stripped in such a way that the stripped content will yield the original embedded ISCC codes.